dfiedosiuk/letter-value-sum/README.md

+# LetterSum

-LetterSum program counts sum of values of letters in string.
+Program counts sum of values of letters in the text.

+For example:
+* "a" gives 1
+* "z" gives 26
+* "abc" gives 6